 No matter what you're currently struggling with, it is possible to create a new path for yourself.
 It's possible to improve the way you're going about things as well.
 With a life counselor, you can actually start the process of making a whole new life.
 You can achieve that life faster than you ever thought possible.
 Even if you think you're doing great, a life counselor can make a huge difference and help you feel even better and accomplish even more.
 Your life is your own and it's important to make sure that you are living it the way you want most.

-If you are feeling stuck in a rut, seeing a life coach can get you moving in the right direction.
+If you are feeling stuck in a rut, a lack of motivation and accountability, or a disruption of your inner peace, seeing a life coach can get you moving in the right direction.
 What’s more, there’s a good chance you will see some improvements you weren’t expecting.
 People who participate in life coaching studies have reported decreases in numerous mental health symptoms due to the intervention.
 While there is still limited data on life coaching, those receiving it have reported decreased anxiety, depression, and stress—according to a recent meta-analysis.
 These results were found from in-person, remote, and hybrid treatments.
 In addition, some reported increased well-being, goal attainment, and quality of life.
 While these results are preliminary, a high percentage of participants in these studies reported high rates of satisfaction.

 There’s nothing to lose.
 Life coaching and other wellness services are more readily available than ever with online counseling from BetterHelp.
 The platform allows you to get in touch with a licensed therapist.
 You can book your session when it works for you.
 What’s more, you can connect with your specialist via chat, call, or videoconference.
 Hear what others have to say about their time with BetterHelp below.